Last month, we updated Wialon and Fleetrun twice. Hope you haven’t missed the first article to get on with the new opportunities that January brings.

 For instance, the mechanic changed oil two days ago, but you only recalled it today.
 Register “Closed” Service dated “two days ago,” and Fleetrun will suggest adding data on mileage and engine hours on that very day.

-All this makes data in reports correspond actual odometer and service-meter readings.
+All this makes data in reports correspond to actual odometer and service-meter readings.

 We released two updates in January to rest in February!
 Just joking.